-- Demand-Side Platforms (DSPs): Platforms that allows you to purchase ad space through an ad exchange, like Google Ad Manager, which features advertising inventory from publishers.
+- Demand-Side Platforms (DSPs): Platforms that allow you to purchase ad space through an ad exchange, like Google Ad Manager, which features advertising inventory from publishers.

-- Supply-Side Platforms (SSPs): Platforms that allows publishers to manage and offer ad space to advertisers, marketers, and other parties interested in purchasing ad space.
+- Supply-Side Platforms (SSPs): Platforms that allow publishers to manage and offer ad space to advertisers, marketers, and other parties interested in purchasing ad space.

-- Data Management Platforms (DMP): Platforms that allows organizations to collect and manage user data for digital marketing purposes, such as programmatic advertising.
+- Data Management Platforms (DMP): Platforms that allow organizations to collect and manage user data for digital marketing purposes, such as programmatic advertising.

 By incorporating these three technologies, as well as artificial intelligence (AI), programmatic advertising automates the process of purchasing and bidding on ad space.
-It also makes the process smarter, relying on user data to deliver relevant ads in milliseconds.
+When you company programmatic vs. traditional advertising, programmatic advertising makes the process smarter, relying on user data to deliver relevant ads in milliseconds.

 How does programmatic advertising work?

-- Arrive: Whenever a user arrives on a website involved with programmatic advertising, it triggers the automated advertising process to start.
+- Arrive: Whenever a user arrives at a website involved with programmatic advertising, it triggers the automated advertising process to start.
 As programmatic advertising happens in milliseconds, users don’t even notice it.